ARC: Consistent, Low-Latency Delivery via Receiver-Side Scheduling: Evaluation

 \subsection{Offline Trace Evaluation: GeForce NOW Release Schedule}

-We evaluated receiver-side scheduling on an object-release trace captured from an NVIDIA GeForce NOW session.
-The trace contains the platform’s native release timing for each object; we applied ADC/QADC offline to the same sequence to generate a smoothed release schedule.
+We evaluated receiver-side scheduling on a block-release trace captured from an NVIDIA GeForce NOW session.
+The trace contains the platform’s native release timing for each block; we applied \arc/\arcq\ offline to the same sequence to generate a smoothed release schedule.

 Figure~\ref{fig:recbuff-jitter} shows the deviations between the release times and a simple receiver-side playback buffer model applied to this trace.
 Positive excursions represent instantaneous lags in the buffer’s output timing, and negative excursions represent jumps.